RodBarnes/Scripts/README.md

 # Scripts
 A collection of `bash` scripts for working with Linux systems.
 Each is intended to be instantiated within the `$PATH`, set as executable, and without the `.sh` extension.
 The recommended location is `/usr/local/bin`.

+## blkdevinfo.sh
+Usage: `blkdevinfo [drive]`

+Uses `smartctl` to display information about the non-removable drives found on the system.
+If no drive is specified, it iterates all the drives.

 ## colors.sh
 A library for inclusion by other scripts that sets up some colors for text.
 It must be accessible via `$PATH` for the scripts to find it.
 The recommended location is `/usr/local/lib`